This integration is available starting from Pro plan.

 Once the initial setup is completed, you may choose the texts to export to Lokalise platform for further translation.
 To achieve that, simply click on the text element that you are interested in.
 Alternatively, hold left mouse button and drag the selection choosing multiple elements.
 Finally, you can hold the

 Shift key and keep clicking on the elements to add them to selection:

 Once the elements are selected, they will be listed in the Lokalise plugin pane.
-For each element you will see the key name that it will be assigned (following the naming pattern chosen in the Settings dialog).
+For each element you will see the key name that it will be assigned (following the naming pattern chosen in the Settings dialog) and the character limit (by default there's no limit).
 To change the key name, simply click on it, enter a new name, and then press

-Note that if an element is already linked to a translation key on Lokalise, it cannot be edited and its name will be greyed out as shown in the screenshot above for Fruits, Veggies, and Grapes.
+Note that if an element is already linked to a translation key on Lokalise, it cannot be edited and its name will be greyed out.

 To link an element to an existing key in the chosen Lokalise project, click on the key icon: